Language Science Press

 Language Science Press (LSP) is an open access scholarly publishing house specializing in linguistics, formally set up in 2014.
 Language Science Press publishes books on a central storage and archiving server in combination with print on-demand services.
 Books are published under the Creative Commons CC-BY license as a standard.
-As of November 2022, the catalog lists 217 books in English, German, Portuguese, Spanish, or Chinese.
-A total of 30 books are published every year, including monographs and edited volumes.
+As of March 2025, the catalog lists 277 books in English, German, Portuguese, Spanish, or Chinese.
+A total of about 30 books are published every year, including monographs and edited volumes.

 History

 Language Science Press goes back to the Open Access in Linguistics (OALI) initiative, which was started by Stefan Müller and colleagues at the Free University of Berlin in August 2012.
-In its preliminary stages, the initiative consisted of finding a supporters’ base within the global linguistics community.
+In its preliminary stages, the initiative aimed to find a supporters’ base for Diamond Open Access within the global linguistics community.

 In a second phase, a grant proposal was jointly submitted by Martin Haspelmath and Stefan Müller for the call “Open Access Monographs in the Humanities”.
 Funding came then from the German Research Foundation for the development of a full-fledged business model and its realization (Language Science Press) starting June 2014.

 From 2016 to 2018, Language Science Press was sponsored by Humboldt University in Berlin.
 Later, Language Science Press was supported by 105 institutions worldwide in a first round from 2018 to 2020.
-Currently, 115 institutions are listed as sponsors in a second round from 2020 to 2022.
+A total of 115 institutions are listed as sponsors in a second round from 2020 to 2022.

-In 2022, a book they published ('A Grammar of Gyeli' by Nadine Grimm) won the prestigious Leonard Bloomfield Book Award, as awarded by the Linguistic Society of America.
+In 2022, a book they published (A Grammar of Gyeli by Nadine Grimm) won the prestigious Leonard Bloomfield Book Award, as awarded by the Linguistic Society of America.